-Our main marketing channels for our Non-Food products are (i) the Bee Group stores operating under Bee Group's various brand name retail chains, (ii) non-food departments in our supermarkets and (iii) direct sales to wholesalers and institutional customers.
+Our main marketing channels for our Non-Food products are (i) the non-food retail stores operating under various brand name retail chains, (ii) non-food departments in our supermarkets and (iii) direct sales to wholesalers and institutional customers.

 Our Naaman chain markets its products to privately owned stores, retail chains, institutional customers, employee committees and sales promotion companies.
 Our Vardinon chain markets its products through stores that are owned and operated by Vardinon that are located primarily in shopping centers, as well as to other customers, including wholesalers, retail chains, employee committees and catalogues.